 I don’t like to spend hours in the kitchen to prepare a meal but on weekends (generally Sundays) I make brunch (combining breakfast and lunch to make one spectacular filling meal).
-I love experimenting, and Sunday brunches are my favorite time to play in the kitchen.
+I love experimenting, and Sunday brunches are my favourite time to play in the kitchen.

 As I had some fermented almonds left over from making nut butter earlier in the week I thought I would try them in this high protein pancake recipe.
 They add texture and a lovely nuttiness to the pancake.
-These pancakes can be used with a sweet combo or as part of a savory dish, which is how I used them in this meal.
+These pancakes can be used with a sweet combo or as part of a savoury dish, which is how I used them in this meal.

 Soak your raw almonds in some milk kefir whey for between 2-5 days(refrigerate) (the longer you ferment the nuts the softer they become and the less astringent).
 It also becomes easier to peel off the outer skin after 2-3 days of soaking.